We review the fees at council-funded children’s centres and community nurseries every year. Find funded nurseries.

 Help paying for childcare

-Depending on your household income and the age of your child, you could be eligible for:
+Depending on your household income and the age of your child, you could be eligible for support through government-funded schemes:

-- free early education for your 2, 3 or 4 year olds
+- free early learning for your two, three or four-year-olds

 - tax-free childcare